Coarse-grained effective Hamiltonian via the Magnus Expansion for a three-level system: Application to Adiabatic Elimination

 The above effective Hamiltonian reproduces both the exact energy splittings to order $x^2$.
-Being block-diagonal it admits no leakage.
+Being block-diagonal, it admits no leakage.
 We may wonder if including $H^{(3)}_\mathrm{eff}$ may yield useful information on leakage, but the answer is negative.
-Indeed we checked that its impact on population histories is small.
-In particular, the ME yields a coarse-grained version of the population in $\ket{2}$ which is much smaller than the exact one since this latter oscillates on a time scale $\sim 2 \pi/\Delta$.
+Indeed, we checked that its impact on population histories is small.
+In particular, the ME yields a coarse-grained version of the population in $\ket{2}$, which is much smaller than the exact one, since this latter oscillates on a time scale of $\sim 2 \pi/\Delta$.

-\subsubsection{Validation of the results at fourth-order}
+\subsubsection{Validation of the Results at Fourth-Order}

-We now validate our result using the same quantifiers as in \S~\ref{sec:delta-neq-zero}.
-Population histories are shown in Fig.~\ref{fig:pops} for two different sets of parameters.
-It is seen that the fourth-order ME (black dashed line) yields a coarse-grained version of the exact result (full gray line) which is accurate in reproducing the Raman oscillations between levels of the relevant subspace.
-On the contrary the second-order ME (dashed magenta line) clearly shows a discrepancy in the oscillation frequency.
-This error appears clearly in the long-time fidelity $F$, shown in Fig.~\ref{fig:fids}(a-b), and the fidelity of post-selected protocols, shown in Fig.~\ref{fig:fids}(c-d).
-In the same figures, we also compare the fourth-order ME with the approximation scheme proposed in Ref.~\cite{ka:14-paulish-epjplus-adiabelim} (green curves) and the two approaches are seen to coincide.
-Therefore the ME provides a systematic approximation scheme, overcoming the last point of the criticism to standard AE mentioned in \S~\ref{sec:AE-ambiguities}.
+We now validate our result using the same quantifiers as in Section~\ref{sec:delta-neq-zero}.
+Population histories are shown in Figure~\ref{fig:pops} for two different sets of parameters.
+It is seen that the fourth-order ME (black dashed line) yields a coarse-grained version of the exact result (full grey line), which is accurate in reproducing the Raman oscillations between levels of the relevant subspace.
+On the contrary, the second-order ME (dashed magenta line) clearly shows a discrepancy in the oscillation frequency.
+This error appears clearly in the long-time fidelity $F$, shown in Figure~\ref{fig:fids}a,b, and the fidelity of post-selected protocols, shown in Figure~\ref{fig:fids}c,d.
+In the same figures, we also compare the fourth-order ME with the approximation scheme proposed in Ref.~\cite{ka:14-paulish-epjplus-adiabelim} (green curves), and the two approaches are seen to coincide.
+Therefore, the ME provides a systematic approximation scheme, overcoming the last point of the criticism to standard AE mentioned in Section~\ref{sec:AE-ambiguities}.